What is blind recruitment – and does it work?

 - Blind recruitment only makes a difference at the first stage of the hiring process: bias can still creep in during face-to-face interviews, in particular

-- It fails to address diversity and bias problems elsewhere in the organisation, nor those around reward and promotion decisions.
-Writing in 2015, Sandra Kerr, race equality director at Business in the Community, noted: “Whilst name-blind applications are a positive first step in building a more diverse workforce, we need [to] focus on tackling barriers to BAME candidates at each stage of the process through to selection and appointment.
+- It fails to address equality and diversity in the workplace and bias problems elsewhere in the organisation, nor those around reward and promotion decisions.
+Writing in 2015, Sandra Kerr, race equality director at Business in the Community, noted: “Whilst name-blind applications are a positive first step in building a more diverse workforce, we need focus on tackling barriers to BAME candidates at each stage of the process through to selection and appointment.
 Employers must also ensure that their workplaces are fair and inclusive by addressing issues facing their BAME employees, such as a lack of role models, increasing access to fast-track programmes to grow top talent and increasing support from managers and leaders as mentors and sponsors.
 Only then will we create workforces that reflect the rich diversity of clients, customers and communities they serve.”

 How Ciphr’s recruitment software can help with blind recruitment

 Looking for recruitment screening software that takes the hassle out of inclusive hiring processes?
 Then look no further than Ciphr iRecruit.
 Download our brochure or arrange a callback from our friendly team to find out how our ATS can help your organisation.